Boardgame-Design/boardgame-design.github.io/community.md

 ## Any we missed?

-If you would like your online community listed here (and it has a significant amount of game design discussion), please [get in touch](about/#how-to-help)!
+If you would like your in-person or online community listed here (and it has a significant amount of game design discussion), please [get in touch](about/#how-to-help)!

 ##### [back home](/)